aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 4. Combine the above wrappers into an application, execute and verify.

+Note:   You don't need to write any codes at all.
+Codes are already existed within Aptos.
+The following sample codes are shown to illustrate concepts, ie how things work.
+You just need to read this section to understand them.
+At the end of the section,  please follow the instructions to execute the codes.

 ## Before you start

 Make sure you follow the below steps first so you can run the tutorial.